-If your HVAC system’s efficiency is on the decline, you might be concerned that there’s a serious problem with your equipment.
+If your HVAC system’s efficiency is on the decline, you might be concerned that there’s a serious problem with your home’s air temperature.
 After it’s looked into by an HVAC professional from Apollo Heating and Air Conditioning, you may be pleased to learn that it’s due to unbalanced system airflow.
 Air balancing your HVAC system can frequently restore its efficiency, and resolve other related issues like high energy bills, unnecessary wear on key components, and temperature inconsistencies.

 What’s more, air balancing will improve your air circulation, increase energy efficiency, and enhance the general performance of your air conditioning and heating system.
-For you, as a homeowner, this translates into delivering the correct amount of air (hot or cold) to each room in your house, providing more comfortable temperatures throughout your home.
+For you, as a homeowner, this translates into delivering the correct amount of air (hot or cold) to each room in your house, providing more comfortable air temperatures throughout your home.

 Air balancing involves an expert technician at Apollo Heating and Air Conditioning testing and adjusting your system.
 They will examine your intake and output and modify as necessary.

 According to Rob Falke, president of the National Comfort Institute, an HVAC-based training company, “balancing is the single-most important step that can be taken to assure your systems produce comfort and operate efficiently.”

 Air balancing encompasses modifying your existing HVAC system to ensure the air is evenly distributed throughout your home.
 Every zone should have the appropriate amount of heat transfer.
 In short, all components of your HVAC system should work in harmony.

 15 Tips on Balancing the Air Temperatures in Your Home